Stories

 defenseclaw setup cursor

-DefenseClaw appends entries to ~/.cursor/hooks.json for the documented hook events: preToolUse, beforeShellExecution, beforeMCPExecution, beforeReadFile, beforeTabFileRead, beforeSubmitPrompt, stop.
+DefenseClaw appends entries to ~/.cursor/hooks.json for the current 21-event contract.
+Its blocking set is preToolUse, beforeShellExecution, beforeMCPExecution, beforeReadFile, beforeTabFileRead, beforeSubmitPrompt, and stop; see the Cursor connector.

 Promote to action mode with native ask